chakravala/Leibniz.jl/README.md

 ```

-The package generates the tensor algebra of multivariable symmetric Leibniz differentials and interfaces `using Reduce, Grassmann` to provide the `∇,Δ` vector field operators, enabling  mixed-symmetry tensors with arbitrary multivariate `Grassmann` manifolds.
+Generates the tensor algebra of multivariable symmetric Leibniz differentials and interfaces `using Reduce, Grassmann` to provide the `∇,Δ` vector field operators, enabling  mixed-symmetry tensors with arbitrary multivariate `Grassmann` manifolds.

+This is an initial undocumented pre-release registration for testing with other packages.